AdobeDocs/advertising.en/help/integrations/target/overview-ab-tests.md

 [!DNL Analytics for Target] (A4T) is a cross-solution integration that lets advertisers create [!DNL Target] activities based on [!DNL Analytics] conversion metrics and audience segments and then measure the results using [!DNL Analytics] as the reporting source.
 All reporting and segmentation for that activity is based on [!DNL Analytics] data collection.

-For more information about [!DNL Analytics for Target], including a link to implementation instructions, see '[Adobe Analytics as the reporting source for Adobe Target (A4T)](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html)".
+For more information about [!DNL Analytics for Target], including a link to implementation instructions, see "[Adobe Analytics as the reporting source for Adobe Target (A4T)](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html)".

 ### Set up the [!DNL Analytics for Target] Panel